 The thresholds for triggering the RDC are described in Section 4.2.1.
 The Power RDC is triggered if both BPA reserves (the sum of Power Services reserves and Transmission Services reserves) and Power Services reserves are above specified thresholds.
 Abovethreshold financial reserves will be considered for providing a downward adjustment to the same Power rates and products subject to the Power CRAC or for being deployed to other high-value business line-specific purposes.
-The total distribution is capped at \$500 million per fiscal year.
-The RDC will only trigger if the RDC distribution amount is greater than or equal to \$5 million.
+In the event PNRR is included in rates, the Administrator will apply any RDC Amount to reduce power rates through a Power DD in an amount that is the lesser of a) the RDC Amount, or b) the PNRR included in power rates for the same year in which the RDC is applied.
+PNRR is \$0 in this proposal.
+Any remaining Power RDC Amount may then be applied to reduce debt, incrementally fund capital projects, further decrease rates through a Power DD, distribute to customers, or any other Power-specific purposes determined by the Administrator.
+Also, the cap on the RDC Amount is removed for the BP-26 rate period.
+The RDC will trigger only if the RDC distribution amount is greater than or equal to \$5 million.
 See Power GRSP II.P.